Thinly veiled message to NATO: Vladimir Putin announces hypersonic ICBM testing

 President Vladimir Putin gave his countrymen and the listening West a very tough talk today.
-During his yearly “State of the Russian Federation” speech, modeled roughly after the United States’ own “State of the Union” address, President Putin announced the deployment of five extremely advanced weapons systems and technologies.
+During his yearly “State of the Russian Federation” speech, modeled roughly after the United States’ own “State of the Union” address, President Putin announced the deployment of six extremely advanced weapons systems and technologies.

 One is a hypersonic, in-atmosphere device that can fly at Mach 20 and steer itself to evade radar and detection systems.
 Called the Avangard, this system was said by President Putin to already be in production and deployed.
 Here is a video showing the characteristics of this system.
 Captions are not automatic so turn them on in the video settings to see the translation in English.
 We have provided a brief synopsis taken from the translation of President Putin’s own words: